devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 There are two sources of information for weather:

 1. External, real weather collected from aviation sources.
-2. X-Plane, using the weather as it currently is available in the simulation.
+2. X-Plane, using the weather as it currently is available in the simulation (called real weather inside X-Plane eco system.)

 # Real Life Live Weather (now)